Display - 7-segment display

 (The Scroll options and feature are not included in the Collection builds for size reasons)

-• Right align Temperature (7dt): By default the temperature display on the MAX7219 - 8 digit display, is shown 1 position from the right side.
+• Right align Temperature (7dt): By default the temperature display on the 8 digit displays, is shown 1 position from the right side.
 This option enabled right-aligns the temperature.

 Commands available